hacks-guide/Guide_Wii/docs/bluebomb.md

     ![](/images/exploits/bluebomb/bluemii-handle.png)

 1. If the exploit was successful, you should see a similar screen to the below, after which the HackMii installer should load.
-    * If you are not planning to use it later, you can now shut down your Linux distro.

     ![](/images/exploits/bluebomb/thanks-fullmetal5.png)